bigdragonsoft/mastermind/README.md

 ## Introduction

 Mastermind is a classic code-breaking game where players attempt to guess a randomly generated color sequence within a limited number of tries.
 This version of Mastermind uses 8 different colors, and players need to guess the correct order of 4 colors.
+The game supports two display modes: colored blocks and numbers.

 ## How to Play